-Lemon Spritz Cookies – soft and buttery, deliciously lemony, fun flowery cookie press spritz cookies.
+Lemon Spritz Cookies - soft and buttery, deliciously lemony, flowery cookie press spritz cookies.

 Of course, I didn’t need a Costco size bag of lemons and had an obscene amount of lemons left so I broke out the lemon recipes.

-It was time to get creative, enter Lemon Spritz Cookies.
+It was time to get creative, enter cookie press Lemon Spritz Cookies.

 I am going to be 100 with you, I hate spritz cookies.
 It’s not that they aren’t delish because they are.
 It’s not that they aren’t totes adorbs because they totally are that too.
 It’s that they are such a pain in the ass.
 I mean, having to use an extra baking tool, aka a cookie press, is just too much.

-If that sounds ridiculous to you then you should totally get on making these Lemon Spritz Cookies.
+If that sounds ridiculous to you then just ignore me, you'll totally love making these Lemon Spritz Cookies.

 If you completely understand where I am coming from, then you should still make these Lemon Spritz Cookies (at least once) because they are delicious and cute, and I am not going to tell you to not make one of my cookie recipes. 😜

-In an effort to make your Lemon Spritz Cookie life easier here are a few cookie press tips:
+In an effort to make your Lemon Spritz Cookie life easier, a few cookie press tips:

 Do you have some awesome cookie press spritz cookie tips to share?
 I'd love to hear them, and I am sure our spritz cookie lovers would too!

-Lemon Spritz Cookies are great summer cookies, they are refreshingly lemony, delicious buttery and lemon goodness, and since my July was crazy, August too, and I am just getting to sharing this lemon dessert with you, they are also a great way to wrap up your summer baking.
+Lemon Spritz Cookies are great summer cookies, they are refreshingly lemony, deliciously buttery and lemon-y goodness, and since my July was crazy, August too, and I am just getting to sharing this lemon dessert with you, they are also a great way to wrap up your summer baking.

 It’s totally time for fall baking, right?